-Max has over 15 years’ venture capital experience, including investments in Phonetic Arts (Google), Neul (Huawei) and Stillfront (IPO).
+Max has over 15 years’ venture capital experience, including investments in Grapeshot (Oracle), Phonetic Arts (Google), Neul (Huawei) and Stillfront (IPO).
 He co-founded IQ Capital in 2006 and focuses on strategy, scaling up and financings/exits.
-Max currently sits on several boards including Grapeshot, Thought Machine, Audio Analytics, Fluidic Analytics and Spectral Edge.
+Max currently sits on several boards including Thought Machine, Audio Analytic, Fluidic Analytics and Spectral Edge.
 He holds BSc in Economics (Maryland) and an MBA (University of Cambridge).
 Max is an elected member of Invest Europe Venture Capital Council (previously EVCA).

 Ed has over 20 years’ venture capital experience since he co-funded Venture Technologies, a $50m deep tech fund in 1996, achieving excellent returns with high profile exits including Autonomy (IPO), Whereonearth (Yahoo), Trustbase (SunMicrosytems) and Durlacher (IPO).
 Since co-founding IQ Capital he has led other exits including to Apple and Xchanging.
-He currently sits on several boards including Rossyln Analytics, The ID Co, Biobeats, Privitar, Oxford Space Systems and Speechmatics.
+He currently sits on several boards including Paragraf, Biobeats, Privitar, SensEye, Oxford Space Systems and Speechmatics.
 Ed specialises in technology and strategy.
 He started his career with Henkel and Scientific Generics.
 He holds an MBA and BSc from Manchester University.